CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

-### Save!
+### 4. Save!

 You can verify the success of this by first disabling the Task and testing your Guide button in Steam.
 It should enter BPM.

-Now exit Steam, re-enable the Task you just created a, opening Steam and testing again.
-BPM should be fully disabled.

-If for whatever reason it is not, please either [Raise an Issue](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/issues), or drop by [Discussions](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions)
+Now exit Steam, re-enable the Task you just created, open Steam and test it again.
+BPM should be a thing of the past.
+If for whatever reason BPM opens at this point, please [Raise an Issue](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/issues) and I will help you get set up.
+If issues aren't for you and you still need help, you can optionally drop into [Discussions](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions) and ask for help there.